scipy-conference/scipy_proceedings/papers/pydra/paper.rst

 The massive parameter space in machine learning makes it a perfect use case for *Pydra*.

-Here we show an example of a general-purpose machine learning *Pydra* *Workflow*, which perform model comparison across a given dictionary of classifiers and associated hyperparameters:
+This section will show an example of a general-purpose machine learning *Pydra*'s *Workflow*, which perform model comparison across classifiers and associated hyperparameters:

-*pandas* and *Pydra*

 .. code-block:: python